 “Treat your blog like a business” is a term I use a lot because I think that if there was a “secret to success” in blogging, that would be it.
 If you are just blogging for fun, then many of these things may not matter to you.
 But if you’re blogging because you want to do it professionally, every single one of these things should be important.
 So many blogs start and fail every year, and I think it’s because many people don’t realize how much work blogging really is.
+My philosophy is, treat it like a business and it will become one.
 So, what are some ways you can treat your blog like a business and take it seriously?

 Make it a priority